 For the love of entertainment

 The 2000’s were a curious decade for Best Picture.
-Much of the early part of the decade was spent waiting for a Lord of the Rings movie to finally win while the decade as a whole yielded some remarkably hit or miss winners.
+The Best Picture winners are remarkably hit or miss.
 Even among the good ones, I have a hard time finding one I feel particularly passionate about.
 Of course, the movie I would have felt most passionate about famously lost its Best Picture race, which we will hear about shortly.

-Even so, in putting this ranking together I am sticking to my established process, in which I only consider the movies that actually won the Academy Award for Best Picture.
-It just makes life easier.
-I will comment on snubs or wrongful wins when necessary, but at the end of the day those arguments cannot impact rank.
+Even so, in putting this ranking together I am sticking to my established process, in which I will comment on snubs or wrongful wins when necessary, but at the end of the day, those arguments cannot impact rank.

 Crash holds the very justified reputation for being most famous for blind-siding Brokeback Mountain in the Best Picture race for 2005.
 The people who made Shakespeare in Love must have been thrilled when this shocking upset occurred, because it meant everyone would finally start hating on another movie for beating a more deserving candidate.